Banff Packing List | The Ultimate Packing Guide For Banff, Canada

 Sony RX100 M3 – This is a really great small sized mirrorless camera.
 Small enough for my purse, not heavy on my shoulders, but a lens wide enough to take in all the glory of Banff.
 For the average shooter, it will give you amazing quality photos without having to tote all of the lenses.
 It also takes amazing HD videos and it’s what many YouTubers use to shoot video.

-GoPro Hero 4 – A GoPro is a must when you’re in and around water.
-I used it when I went canoeing at Moraine Lake, which is a must by the way!
-Bring it on the water, under the water, up in the air, you name it, GoPro is great for travel.
-I have the Hero4 Silver edition
+GoPro Hero – A GoPro is a must when you’re in and around water.
+It is what I used when I was canoeing in Moraine Lake.
+Bring it on the water, under the water, up in the air, you name it.
+GoPro is great for travel.
+The GoPro Hero 4 Silver edition is what I have.

 Spare memory card – Depending on what you are shooting, it’s good to have spares.
 You can lose them or you could just need more room!
 Take a spare.
 But do remember to back up!

 Lifeproof cases for your iPhone or iPad.
 You never know when you’ll drop your phone in a lake or hot tub (from someone who knows haha)

 Travel Power Strip – One of my favourite things for travel is a foldable power strip.
-I can’t stress it enough for travel.
-If you are like me and carry a couple of cameras and a laptop, iPad, iPhone, etc, most hotels or guesthouses (even airports) will not have enough outlets.
+For travel, I can’t stress it enough.
+If you are like me and carry a couple of cameras and a laptop, iPad, iPhone, etc, most hotels or guesthouses or even airports will not have enough outlets.
 This solves the problem!
-I use one by Monster2Go.

 Backpack – When you’re going hiking, exploring, kayaking, and such, I find it handy to have a backpack.
 I like backpacks by Swedish brand Fjallraven.
 I’ve used the Rucksack 21 and have a Kanken.
 They come in many sizes, colours, have handy pockets, and even a seat pad for those moments when you’re out in nature.